oslocyclotronlab/oslo-method-software/README.md

 E-mail: magne.guttormsen@fys.uio.no

 NOTE: For users of the Apple M1 chip:
-The Oslo software, which is located in the prog and mama folders, can be successfully compiled and loaded using the Apple M1 (2020) chip on a MacBook Air.
+The Oslo software, which is located in the /prog and /mama folders, can be successfully compiled and loaded using the Apple M1 (2020) chip on a MacBook Air.
 Be sure that the most important components are uploaded before installation.
 At 11 jan.
 2022, these versions were used:
 MacOS 12.01.1, Xcode 13.2.1, Homebrew 3.3.9, Homebrew gcc version 11.2.0_3 with gfortran.
 The CERN root 6.24/06 is also uploaded via Homebrew.

 The brew stuff is located in the /opt/homebrew folder.
 Be sure that you have the last version of the Command Tools by running: brew doctor